cppservergit/apiserver/README.md

 	);
 ```
 CTRL-x to exit and save.
-With one line of code we define a new API, with some metadata including a description, the HTTP method supported, input rules validation if any, authorized roles if any and most important, a lambda function with the code implementing the API, a one-liner in this case, thanks to the high-level abstractions of API-Server++.
+With one line of code, we define a new API, with some metadata including a description, the HTTP method supported, input rules validation if any, authorized roles if any, and most important, a lambda function with the code implementing the API, a one-liner in this case, thanks to the high-level abstractions of API-Server++.

 The function `sql::get_json_response()` executes a query that MUST return JSON straight from the database, in the specific case of the HelloWorld example the SQL function looks like this: